A class of Discontinuous Galerkin methods for nonlinear variational problems

 The following functional can be defined on $ V^{q}_h:$

 This consists a natural choice, given that $G_h(u_h) = \nabla u_h(x) - R_h(u_h )$ is considered as the discrete gradient.
-This method was introduced by Ten Eyck and Lew (2006) \cite{ten2006discontinuous} and further analysed in \cite{ortner2007discontinuous},\cite{buffa2009compact}.
+This method was introduced by Ten Eyck and Lew (2006) \cite{ten2006discontinuous} and further analysed in \cite{ortner2007discontinuous}, \cite{buffa2009compact}.
 Although lifting operators are a typical analysis tool for DG methods, in the present context, the evaluation of this functional requires the computation of $R_h(u_h )$ (and thus of $G_h(u_h)$) which appears implicitly in $W.$ Computationally this reduces to the solution of local problems only, and it is not expensive.
-However, it is interesting that functionals such as \eqref{en_dg_1}, \eqref{en_dg_2} including typical discontinuous Galerkin terms in explicit form and being at the same time appropriate for nonlinear energy minimisation problems were not available up to now.
+Early contributions on the relevance of DG methods for nonlinear variational problems include \cite{gobb_prohl_1999}.
+In this work the discrete functional involved only jump terms on the interface and thus for quadratic potentials the discrete energy is not consistent with typical DG formulations.
+It is interesting that functionals such as \eqref{en_dg_1}, \eqref{en_dg_2} including typical consistent discontinuous Galerkin terms in explicit form and being at the same time appropriate for nonlinear energy minimisation problems were not available up to now.